wpmetabox/docs/_docs/mb-favorite-posts.md

 Name|Description
 ---|---
-`id`|Custom ID name.
+`id`|The ID of the post.
 Optional.
 If missed, the shortcode will get the current object ID.
 `class`|Custom class name.
 Optional.
 `add`|Custom button text when the post isn't added to favorites.
 Optional.
 If missed, the shortcode will get the value from the plugin settings.
 `added`|Custom button text when the post is added to favorites.
 Optional.
 If missed, the shortcode will get the value from the plugin settings.
 `show_count`|Show the total favorites of a post.
+Optional.
+Default false.
+`show_icon`|Show icon in button.
+Optional.
+Default heart icon.
+`icon_only`|Show icon only.
 Optional.
 Default false.

 `[mbfp-count]`: to show the total number favorite of a object